leofang/scipy-2023-presentation/paper.rst

 referred to as "dimension").
 The number of axes corresponds to the dimensionality (or "rank") of an array.
-For example, a shape `(10,)` is a 1-dimensional array containing 10 elements; a shape `(3, 5)` array is a 2-dimensional array whose inner dimension contains 5 elements and whose outer dimension contains 3 elements.
+For example, a shape `(10,)` is a 1-dimensional array containing 10 elements; a shape `(3, 5)` array is a 2-dimensional array whose the first axis contains 3 elements and the second axis contains 5 elements.
 0-dimensional arrays (i.e., arrays with shape `()` that consist of a single element) are fully supported.
 There is no dictinct notion of "array scalars" as in NumPy, as these are not implemented in other libraries.